enonic/old-xp-doc/doc/developer/apps/basics/project.rst

 Project structure
 =================

-The project structure is a bit similar to a Maven-project.
+The project structure is a bit similar to a Maven project.
 Create the folder structure you see below.
 All are folders except for ``site.xml`` and ``build.gradle``::

   my-first-app/